 You can return to your normal activities immediately after your CT scan, including driving.
 If you received a contrast medium for the scan, you may be told to drink a lot of water to flush it out of your body.

 Before having a CT scan, consider asking your doctor the following questions:

-- Will I be given a contrast medium before the scan?
-If so, how will this be given to me?
+Will I be given a contrast medium before the scan?
+If so, how will it be given?

-- May I eat or drink anything prior to the exam?
+May I eat or drink anything before the exam?

-- Does the facility have an emergency response plan in case I have an allergic reaction to the contrast material used for the scan?
+Does the facility have an emergency response plan in case I have an allergic reaction to the dye used for the scan?

 Will I need to avoid any activities after the CT scan?